-1 Our opinion is unmodified
+1. Our opinion is unmodified

-We have audited the financial statements of Bristol & West plc ("the Company") for the year ended 31 December 2019 which comprise the statement of comprehensive income, statement of financial position, statement of changes in equity, statement of cash flows, and the related notes, including the accounting policies in note 1.
+We have audited the financial statements of Bristol & West plc ("the Company") for the year ended 31 December 2020 which comprise the statement of comprehensive income, statement of financial position, statement of changes in equity, statement of cash flows, and the related notes, including the accounting policies in note 1.

-In our opinion the financial statements:
+In our opinion:

-- give a true and fair view of the state of Company's affairs as at 31 December 2019 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of Company's affairs as at 31 December 2020 and its profit for the year then ended; - the financial statements have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.